Chicagoans are abandoning their city's buses at alarming rates.

 Buses account for more than half of Chicago’s public transit trips, but ridership has dropped 21 percent since 2012.
 Without more investment in bus service, Chicago risks more people abandoning transit for transportation options that are more expensive and less efficient, healthy and green.

-Declining ridership can create a downward spiral of reduced revenues, service cuts and fare increases.
+Declining ridership can create a downward spiral of reduced revenues, more service cuts and more fare increases.

 To reverse this ominous trend and ensure all Chicagoans can get to jobs and other destinations, city leaders must give buses priority on city streets.